Gil96/mercedes-sre/README.md

 >(y) Yes, Enable Optional Switch
 >(n) No, Disable Optional Switch
 > Command Required
 > Choose to enable or disable the optional Switch that can have different meanings depending on the command used
+> Main purpose is to display info about the data that is processed at that moment

 *3 Argument:
 > (abcdef) Type a word to only process the urls that match this same word